cappelnord/life-codes-runtime/Readme.md

 A (execution) context (represented by `LCContext` and accessed via `LCdef`) executes a command and keeps track of the execution of blocks.
 Contexts can be used to keep state inbetween commands via `.data`.
 Data can also be set from outside through the `.updateData` method which will trigger `on_ctx_data_update` function calls.
 Contexts will count how often a certain block was used within the context and therefore allow the scene manager to progress when certain blocks were used or allow the use of `XXX_once` life cycle functions, which are only executed for the first time a block is active.

+You can define your own (block) life cycle functions for each context instance in order to attach extra functionality.

 ### Scenes and Scene Manager

 Scenes are defined by `LCSceneDef` and managed by `LCSceneManager`.
 A scene is a function that can be divided into multiple steps.
 At a step the scene manager will wait until a certain condition is met.
 For development purposes we can step forward using `l.sceneManager.rush`.
 Transitions to a next scene are also conditional.
 We can rush to a next scene using `l.sceneManager.rushScene`.
 Acts are not directly represented and are just regular scenes.